JetBrains/intellij-sdk-docs/topics/appendix/tools/tools_gradle_intellij_plugin.md

 ## publishPlugin Task
-Publishes plugin to the remote Marketplace repository.
+Publishes plugin to the remote [JetBrains Marketplace](https://plugins.jetbrains.com) repository.

-The following attributes are a part of the Publishing DSL `publishPlugin { ... }` in which allows Gradle to upload a working plugin to the JetBrains Plugin Repository.
+The following attributes are a part of the Publishing DSL `publishPlugin { ... }` in which allows Gradle to upload a working plugin to the [JetBrains Marketplace](https://plugins.jetbrains.com).
 Note that you need to upload the plugin to the repository at least once manually (to specify options like the license, repository URL etc.) before uploads through Gradle can be used.

 See the instruction on [how to generate authentication token](https://plugins.jetbrains.com/docs/marketplace/plugin-upload.html).